This recipe requires a heat source and 2 mason jars or airtight glass containers

-- 4–6 Tablespoons sugar ( sugar is added for flavor, so feel free to cut back you like)
+- 4-6 TBSP sugar (sugar is added for flavor, so feel free to cut back you like)

-- Enough Fresh Raw Veggies to fill 2 quart size mason Jars (approximately 5-6 cups)
+- Enough fresh raw veggies to fill 2 quart size mason jars (approximately 5-6 cups), optional veggies include:

 - beets, carrots, radishes, turnips, cucumbers, green beans, asparagus, onion, zucchini or summer squash, cauliflower florets, bell peppers, cabbage